May is Mental Health Month, so we're rerunning this article from June 2021 about one student's journey to becoming a mental health counselor.

 "Well, I was born at five months, and my mom, she's...a druggie, you know.
-And she gave birth to me, she didn't even know that she was pregnant with me actually until they took her to the hospital, and I popped out.
-And then right then and there, CPS got involved cuz I was full of drugs, like, I was forming with methamphetamine and something else, it was really bad.
+And she gave birth to me.
+She didn't even know that she was pregnant with me actually until they took her to the hospital, and I popped out.
+And then right then and there, CPS got involved because I was full of drugs.
+I was forming with methamphetamine and something else, it was really bad.

 "The environment that I was raised in was basically one home, three rooms.
 And it was about ten kids, So, it was just kids everywhere.
 So it was chaos.
 All my brothers and sisters were together, but they were always bullying me, I was always the one getting picked on so, even by my aunts and uncles.
 They would pick on me only me..."